The Founding of the First Government of the United States…a Timeline.

 This is the brief synopsis and timeline of how the American story began.
 Being brief, it does not speak of the hardships, struggles and fights of the new nation and its quest for freedom.
 This timeline, though, does give us a quick picture of the early days of our country.

--The Founding Project Admin Staff Writer
+-The Founding Project Admin Staff Writers

 A hell of a lot of citizens need to read this and be taught about the founding of our country.
 Too many of us never had the full civics program.